← blog

 Password hashing is the one part of auth you should never write yourself, and it is the part boilerplate gets wrong most often.
 Kernia uses Argon2id, the OWASP-recommended modern KDF, via argon2-cffi.
 Hashes are stored as the standard PHC string, e.g. $argon2id$v=19$m=65536,t=3,p=4$<salt>$<hash>.

-The detail worth stealing even if you never use Kernia is the upgrade path.
 Older systems often have scrypt or weaker hashes already in the database.
 Kernia keeps a scrypt verifier so existing hashes still authenticate, and it migrates them transparently on the next successful login:

 from kernia.crypto import verify_password, needs_rehash, hash_password